The profession of bus driver

 How safe is it to work as a bus driver?

 According to the Federal Statistical Office, buses are the safest means of transportation.
 Thanks to special training, bus drivers are well prepared for the challenges of road traffic.
-This is also confirmed by the TÃœV.
+This is also confirmed by the TÜV.
 This makes it all the more important to keep the number of accidents as low as possible.
 To this end, de-escalating behaviour on the part of the bus driver is important in order to minimize conflicts of any kind.
 In the event of aggressive behavior towards the bus driver or passengers, the bus driver may expel the offender from the bus and call the police.

-Meals and accommodation
+Catering and accommodation

 On tours lasting several days with overnight accommodation, such as school trips with school classes, coach drivers are part of the tour group and usually stay in the same accommodation.
 Many hotels have rooms specially designed for coach drivers.
 Drivers also receive a per diem for food and drink.

-Tipping bus drivers
+Should bus drivers receive tips?

 Tipping bus drivers is not uncommon and older people in particular like to give a small tip as a sign of respect and for the service.
 Tipping is particularly common on so-called coffee trips or longer tours.
 However, they are not obligatory for guests.